 Alexa Ginsburg

-I had gone to Cooper wanting to be a painter, but it wasn't until years later that I discovered felt, something I could really get my hands into.
-The first time I took a feltmaking workshop I knew I had found my home: the feel of wool, warm soapy water, and all the possibilities of color, texture and form.
+It wasn't until years later that I discovered felt, something I could really get my hands into, with all the possibilities of color, texture, and form.
+The first time I took a feltmaking workshop I knew I had found my home.
 I work from my studio in the Mid Hudson Valley.